tinymce/tinymce-docs/_includes/integrations/react-tech-ref.md

 For information on the {{site.productname}} method `tinymce.init({...})`, see: [Basic setup]({{site.baseurl}}/general-configuration-guide/basic-setup/).

-Note that unlike the {{site.productname}} method `tinymce.init()` the `selector`, `target` and `readonly` properties should not be specified as they will be overridden by the integration.
+Note that unlike the {{site.productname}} method `tinymce.init()` the `selector`, `target` and `readonly` props should not be specified as they will be overridden by the integration.

 **Default value:** `{ }`